Frustrated spin order and stripe fluctuations in FeSe: Abstract

 \section{Abstract}

-The charge and spin dynamics of the structurally simplest iron-based superconductors, FeSe, may hold the key to understanding the physics of high temperature superconductors in general.
-Unlike in the iron pnictides, long range magnetic order is not found in FeSe in spite of the observation of the same structural transition around 90\,K. In this study we report results of Raman scattering experiments as a function of temperature and polarization and and compare them to exact diagonalization data of a frustrated Heisenberg model.
-Both in experiment and theory we find a persistent low energy peak in $B_{1g}$ symmetry, which softens slightly around 100\,K, and assign this feature to spin excitations.
-Combined with related simulations of neutron scattering data, this study provides evidence for nearly frustrated stripe order and fluctuations of spin stripes with a critical ordering vector close to or at $(\pi,0)$.
+The charge and spin dynamics of the structurally simplest iron-based superconductor, FeSe, may hold the key to understanding the physics of high temperature superconductors in general.
+Unlike the iron pnictides, FeSe lacks long range magnetic order in spite of a similar structural transition around 90\,K. Here, we report results of Raman scattering experiments as a function of temperature and polarization and simulations based on exact diagonalization of a frustrated spin model.
+Both experiment and theory find a persistent low energy peak close to 500\,cm$^{-1}$ in $B_{1g}$ symmetry, which softens slightly around 100\,K, that we assign to spin excitations.
+By comparing with results from neutron scattering, this study provides evidence for nearly frustrated stripe order in FeSe.